Enigmatic-Smile/docs/web/README.md

 - **data-button-title**: the button title. _Max 35 chars._

 - **data-button-title-color**: CSS color code of the button title.

+- **data-close-events**: (default: true) whether close button, overlay click and escape key events are added to the form.

 - **data-lang**: the localization language to be used.